upachler/cogenitor/doc/conversion_rules.md

 ### Parameters

 Parameters are mapped directly to operation method parameters.
 Rust method parameter types derive by the usual rules for type mapping (see above).
+Since parameters that affect an operation can be declared at the path level or the operation level, both parameter lists are considered for generation.

+#### Parameters object

+To generate a list of parameters to include into the operation method from the operation's declared parameters, the following steps are performed:
+* Since operation-level parameters can shadow path-level parameters if they have the same values for `in` and `name`, the shadowed parameters are removed from the path-level parameter list.
+* the list of operation-level parameters is appended to the list of remaining path-level parameters
+* Each parameter is converted into a Rust parameter in sequence, applying the rules for type mapping defined above.
+The name of the generated method parameters are taken by converting the names in the operation parameters.

-TODO: instead of useing `String`, use `&str` for parameters.
+TODO: instead of using `String`, use `&str` for parameters.

-### TODO: RequestBody
+#### RequestBody

+If an operation has a request body (defined by its `requestBody` field), a parameter named `body` (subject to de-duplication) is appended to the operation method's parameter list.

+The type of the parameter is determined using the rules in the section about [mapping content](#'media-type-content-mapping).

-### TODO: Responses
+### Responses

 Broadly speaking, we distinguish between _known_ responses (that is, responses explicitely declared in the OpenAPI file) and _unknown_ responses (responses that the server yields, but are not defined in the API).
 Unknown responses are generally treated as an error, regardless of their response code (when an endpoint declared to respond with 200 returns 201, this is an error in terms of the spec).